-Local staff reaches out to area employers about available SC Works services.
-If the employer is unsure about receiving services, local staff creates a Marketing Lead Account while the Business Services Team continues building a relationship with the employer.
-When an employer decides to utilize SC Works services, such as posting job orders and participating in SC Works job fairs, the employer may independently create а Recruiting Account, or local staff can create a Recruiting Account for the employer or convert a Marketing Lead Account into a Recruiting Account.
-This step puts the employer's account into Pending
+staff reaches out to area Local employers about available SC Works services.
+If the employer is unsure about receiving services, local staff creates a Marketing Lead Account while the Business Services Team continues a relationship building with the employer.
+When an employer decides to utilize SC Works services, such as posting job orders and participating in SC Works job fairs. the employer may independently create a Recruiting Account, or local staff can create a Recruiting Account for the employer or convert a Marketing Lead Account into a Recruiting Account.
+This step puts the employer's account into Pending Verification status, triggering the statelevel verification process.